ebydefault/govc-autologin/README.md

 #   Installation

+##  Prerequisites

+-   For the main part: [govc](https://github.com/vmware/govmomi/tree/master/govc).

+    `govc` does not need to be accessible from the path.

+-   For the `govc-vmrc` tool: [VMRC](https://kb.vmware.com/s/article/2091284).

+    On the contrary, `vmrc` should be accessible from the path for this tool to work.

+##  Steps

 1. Fill in the `govc-autologin.conf` with your default govc environment.

     The real `govc` does not need to be accessible from the path beforehand.